PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 4. Docstrings enable you to access help directly from Python or your IDE
 5. Searching the GitHub Issues as a last resort (search both open and closed issues)

 Pace yourself.
-The intial progress is exciting and FAST PACED.
+The initial progress is exciting and FAST PACED.
 However, GUIs take time and thought to build.
 Take a deep breath and use the provided materials and you'll do fine.
 Don't skip the design phase of your GUI after you run some demos and get the hang of things.
 If you've tried other GUI frameworks before, successful or not, then you know you're already way ahead of the game using PySimpleGUI versus the underlying GUI frameworks.
 It may feel like the 3 days you've been working on your code has been forever, but by comparison of 3 days learning Qt, PySimpleGUI will look trivial to learn.

 It is not by accident that this section, about documentation, is at the TOP of this document.

 This documentation is not HUGE in length for a package this size.
-In fact it's still one document and it's the readme for the GitHub.
-It's not written in complex english.
+In fact, it's still one document and it's the readme for the GitHub.
+It's not written in complex English.
 It is understandable by complete beginners.
 And pressing `Control+F` is all you need to do to search this document.
-USUALLY you'll find less than 6 matches.
+USUALLY, you'll find fewer than 6 matches.

 ## Documentation and Demos Get Out of Date

-Sometimes the documenation doesn't match exactly the version of the code you're running.
+Sometimes the documentation doesn't match exactly the version of the code you're running.
 Sometimes demo programs haven't been updated to match a change made to the SDK.
 Things don't happen simultaneously generally speaking.
 So, it may very well be that you find an error or inconsistency or something no longer works with the latest version of an external library.

 If you've found one of these problems, and you've searched to make sure it's not a simple mistake on your part, then by ALL means log an Issue on the GitHub.
 Don't be afraid to report problems if you've taken the simple steps of checking out the docs first.